benwaffle/the-vala-manual/en/documentation_conventions.md

 Here, "rule-name" and "optional-section" describe rules, each of which can be expanded in a particular way.
 Expanding a rule means substituting one of the options of the rule into the place the rule is used.
 In the example, "optional-section" can be expanded into "literalstring3".
 In "rule-name", "optional-section" can be substituted for nothing, as it is declared optional by the square brackets.
 Wherever "rule-name" is required, it can be substituted for either of the options declared in "rule-name".
 Anything highlighted, such as all **literalstrings** here are not rules, and thus cannot be expanded.

-Example code is shown as follows.
-Example code will always be valid Vala code, but will not necessarily be usable out of context.
+Code examples will be shown as follows.
+Example code will always be valid, but will not necessarily be usable out of context.

 ```vala
 class MyClass : Object {